Facilities and getting around

 All of our campuses can be reached by public transport.
 If you have a mobility impairment or any disability-related travel difficulties and have queries about your journey to the University, please contact us to discuss your concerns.

-The University does not currently have any parking available while major building work is underway in Sebastian Street.
+The University does not have any parking available on site.

 Disabled parking schemes